apereo/cas/docs/cas-server-documentation/services/Service-Access-Strategy-ABAC-Activation.md

   }
 }
 ```

 In the above example, the access strategy is only activated if the current principal

 - has a `lastName` attribute with values `Jon` or `John`
 - **...AND...**  (This is controlled by the `operator` field, which you can also alter to use `OR`)
 - has a `firstName` attribute with values `Holdoor` or `Hodor`

 Note that if the access strategy fails to activate and must remain inactive, then access is denied via `allowIfInactive`.

-## Groovy
+{% endtab %}

+{% tab abacconditions Groovy %}
 You can decide whether the access strategy should be activated using a Groovy script, that may be defined either inline
 or outsourced to an external Groovy script.

-### Inline Groovy

-This is the option where you define the Groovy script directly within the body of the service definition:
+Below shows the option where you define the Groovy script directly within the body of the service definition:

 ```json
 {